AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/functionality-available-for-objects.md

 product-area: system-administration
 keywords: access,model,funnel,diagram,levels,permissions
 navigation-topic: access-levels
-title: Functionality available for each object type for new access levels
+title: Functionality Available for Each Object Type for New Access Levels
 description: The following tables lists the functionality available for each object type in the various access levels.
-author: Courtney
+author: Becky
 feature: System Setup and Administration
 role: Admin
 exl-id: a419e4fe-7781-48ac-8765-bd605fa44bc9